White-breasted robin: Taxonomy

+The white-faced robin was formerly the only species placed in the genus Quoyornis that had been introduced by Mathews in 1912, but based on a 2011 molecular genetic study by Les Christidis and coworkers, Quoyornis was merged into a more broadly defined Eopsaltria.
+The species is monotypic: no subspecies are recognised.

 White-breasted robin is the official name given to this species by the International Ornithologists' Union (IOC).
 Although, like all Australian robins, it is not closely related to either the European robin or the American robin.
 Gould had called it 'white-bellied robin' in 1848, and other terms used included grey-breasted or white-breasted shrike-robin from the late 19th and early 20th centuries.
 The 'shrike-' prefix was dropped by the RAOU in 1926.
 It is known as boydjil by the local indigenous people of Augusta.